Kiyozz/pca-doc/docs/basic-features/recent-files.md

 # Recent files

-_I want to add the file I just compile_

 ## Description

 After you restart PCA, you maybe want to re-compile your files.
 PCA has a feature to help you with that.